In this episode, Byron and Daphne talk about consciousness, personalized medicine, and transfer learning.

 Now, that’s sort of a longer-term solution.
 In the shorter term, I think that it’s incumbent upon us as a society to help the have-nots who are sick to get access to the best medications, or at least to a certain common baseline of medications that are important to help people stay alive.
 I think that that’s a place where some societies do this well, and others maybe not so well.
 And I don’t think that’s fair.

 Of course, you know, there are more and more people that hit the age of 100, but the number of supercentenarian—people who hit 110—seems stubbornly fixed.
 I mean, you can go to Wikipedia and read a list of all of them.
 And the number of people who’ve hit 125 seems to be, you know, zero.
-[Age] 130, [the number is] zero.
-Why is it that, although the number of centenarians goes way up—and it’s in the hundreds of thousands—the number of people who make it to 125 are zero?
+People who’ve hit 130, zero.
+Why is it that, although the number of centenarians goes way up—and it’s in the hundreds of thousands—the number of people who make it to 125 is zero?

 That’s a topic that’s been highly-discussed very recently.
 There’s been a series of papers that have talked about this.
 I think there’s a number of hypotheses.
 One that I find compelling is that what causes people to die, at a certain time in history, changes over time.
 I mean, there was a time, not that long ago, when women’s life spans were considerably shorter than that of men, because many of them died in childbirth.
 So the average lifespan of a woman was relatively shorter, until we realized that we needed to sterilize the doctor’s hands when they were delivering the baby, and now it’s different.